TIMELINE - News Corp and the phone-hacking scandal

 July 21 - Crone and Colin Myler, ex-editor of the News of the World, say James Murdoch's statement to the committee - that he had been unaware in 2008 of an e-mail that suggested wrongdoing was more widespread - was mistaken.

-Oct 21 - Rupert Murdoch deflects attempts by investors to remove him as chairman of News Corp at the company's annual meeting.
-He also retains sons James and Lachlan as directors.
+October 21 - Rupert Murdoch deflects attempts by investors to remove him as chairman of News Corp at the company's annual meeting.
+He also retains his sons James and Lachlan as directors.

-Jan 19, 2012 - News Group Newspapers settled a host of cases after acknowledging to victims that executives covered up the scale of illegal activity by destroying evidence and lying to investigators, court proceedings show.
+January 19, 2012 - News Group Newspapers has settled a host of cases after acknowledging to victims that executives covered up the scale of illegal activity by destroying evidence and lying to investigators, court proceedings show.

-Jan 28 - British police arrest four current and former staff of the Sun tabloid s part of an investigation into suspected payments by journalists to officers.
+January 28 - British police arrest four current and former staff of the Sun tabloid as part as part of an investigation into suspected payments by journalists to officers.

-Feb 11 - Police arrest five senior staff at the top-selling Sun in the probe into journalists paying police for tip-offs.
+February 11 - Police arrest five senior staff at the top-selling Sun in a probe into journalists paying police for tip-offs.
 Eight people were arrested in total.

 -- More than 20 people have now been arrested over the allegations.
 Their detentions are part of Operation Elveden - one of three criminal investigations into news-gathering practices.